Patrick Mahomes: 2020 season

 On April 30, 2020, the Chiefs picked up the fifth-year option on Mahomes's contract.
-On July 6, he signed a ten-year extension worth $477 million with another $26 million in potential bonuses for a total of $503 million.
-The contract extends through the 2031 season.
-The contract is currently the largest contract in American professional sports history, surpassing Mike Trout's 12-year, $426.5 million contract with the Los Angeles Angels.
+On July 6, he signed a ten-year extension worth $477 million with an additional $26 million in potential bonuses for a total of $503 million.
+The contract extended through the 2031 season.
+At the time of the signing, it was the largest contract in professional sports history, surpassing Mike Trout's 12-year, $426.5 million contract with the Los Angeles Angels.
 Mahomes became the first professional athlete to have a half-billion dollar contract.
-Soccer players Lionel Messi and Cristiano Ronaldo have since surpassed the contract amount.
+Soccer players Lionel Messi and Cristiano Ronaldo and baseball players Shohei Ohtani and Juan Soto have since surpassed the contract amount.

 In the Chiefs' week 2 win over the Los Angeles Chargers, Mahomes achieved his fourth fourth-quarter comeback.
-The Chiefs trailed 9–17 entering the fourth quarter before winning in overtime 23–20.
+The Chiefs trailed 17–9 entering the fourth quarter before winning in overtime 23–20.
 The comeback was the NFL record sixth time he overcame a 10+ point deficit to win.
-In a week 3 win over the Baltimore Ravens he threw for 385 passing yards, passing for four touchdowns and rushing for one.
+In a week 3 win over the Baltimore Ravens, he threw for 385 passing yards, passing for four touchdowns and rushing for one.
 In the game, he became the fastest quarterback to surpass 10,000 career yards.
 It took him 34 games to eclipse Kurt Warner's mark.
 He was named AFC Offensive Player of the Week.
 In week 8, he threw for 416 yards and five touchdowns in a 35–9 victory against the New York Jets.
 Mahomes was again named AFC Offensive Player of the Week.
 In a week 9 victory over the Carolina Panthers, he threw for 372 passing yards and four touchdowns.
 In week 12 against the Tampa Bay Buccaneers, Mahomes led the Chiefs to a 27–24 victory while throwing for 462 yards and three touchdowns.
 Mahomes was named AFC Offensive Player of the Month for November.
 In 2020, Sports Illustrated named him one of their Sportspeople of the Year for his activism following the murder of George Floyd and his encouragement for people to vote in the 2020 presidential election.
 In week 14, against the Miami Dolphins, he tied a career high with three interceptions.
 Mahomes rested for week 17 after the Chiefs locked up home-field advantage throughout the playoffs.
 Mahomes finished the 2020 season with 4,740 passing yards, 38 touchdowns and six interceptions.
 He was named to the Pro Bowl for his accomplishments in the 2020 season.